RNA-folding-lab/ABC2A/README.md

 1. "rebuild_AA" (which contains the full atomic reconstructed structures (PDB format) corresponding to the coarse-grained model)
 2. "rmsd_detail" (where the RMSD of each nucleotide, reconstructed with different fragments, is stored.
 This helps us easily identify which fragment was used to reconstruct each nucleotide in the final structure).

+Note: The current version of ABC2A is only compatible with the 3-bead coarse-grained model (i.e., P, C4', N1, or N9; see Refs.
+1-3).
+Users can modify the source file (C program) according to their own needs.
+If assistance is needed, please contact us (Email: yzshi@wtu.edu.cn).

 ## Reference
 1. Shi YZ, Wang FH, Wu YY, Tan ZJ.
 A coarse-grained model with implicit salt for RNAs: predicting 3D structure, stability and salt effect.
 J Chem Phys.
 2014; 141(10):105102.
 2. Shi YZ, Jin L, Feng CJ, Tan YL, Tan ZJ.
 Predicting 3D structure and stability of RNA pseudoknots in monovalent and divalent ion solutions.
 PLoS Comput Biol.
 2018;14(6):e1006222